deogakofi/WorldBank_Dashboard/readme.md

 ### Install the requirements
+* For mac please ensure you have xcode or download it from the app store (probably not needed)
+* From your CLI install homebrew using `/usr/bin/ruby -e "$(curl -fsSL https:/raw.githubusercontent.com/Homebrew/install/master/install)"`
+* After installing homebrew successfully, install python3 using `brew install python3`
+* Check python3 installed correctly using `python3 --version` and this should return python3 version

-* Install the requirements using `pip install -r requirements.txt`.
+* Install the requirements using `pip3 install -r requirements.txt`.
-    * Make sure you use Python 3.
+    * Make sure you use Python 3
-* `cd` to the location of myapp.py
+* `cd` to the location of myapp.py (should be located in parent folder)
 * Execute `python3 myapp.py`
 * Follow the information printed in your environment to the site.
 Usually 0.0.0.0:3001 or localhost:3001